-Students receiving VA educational benefits (VA students) must maintain a minimum cumulative grade point average (CGPA) of 2.0 each module.
-A VA student whose CGPA falls below 2.0 at the end of any module will be placed on academic probation for a maximum of two consecutive modules of enrollment.
-A VA student who fails a probationary period is not considered to be making SAP but may reestablish SAP by bringing his/her progress up to minimum standards and may reestablish VA benefits eligibility.
-If the VA student's CGPA is still below 2.0 at the end of the second consecutive module of probation, the student's VA educational benefits will be terminated.
-A VA student terminated from VA educational benefits due to unsatisfactory progress may petition the Academy Director for recertification after one module has elapsed and after attaining a CGPA of 2.0.
+Students receiving VA educational benefits (VA students) must maintain receive a minimum grade point average (GPA) of 2.0 for each course.
+A VA student whose GPA falls below 2.0 at the end of any course will be placed on academic probation.
+If the VA student's GPA is still below 2.0 at the end of the second consecutive course attempt, the student's VA educational benefits will be terminated.